What is subject to VAT in France?

 - The words "auto liquidation" when the purchaser or customer is liable for VAT.

 This is a list of some of the most common information that is required to appear on invoices in France; however, it should not be considered exhaustive.
+You can find our article with more details and an example of invoice by clicking here.

 This page contains a very simplistic interpretation of the French VAT system but, as with any legal system, there is a great deal of complexity based on individual circumstances.